You are here

 In Milton, Glasgow, in 1918, he married Effie Macleod of 17 Garenin.
 In August 1918 the newly married couple moved from Glasgow to the Campbell croft at 18 Gravir.
-Alexander and Effie settled at 18a Gravir and had seven children.
+Alexander and Effie settled at 18a Gravir and they had seven children.

 The family later moved to 11 Glenside, Gravir.

 It was with great regret that the news of the death of Alexander Campbell, 11 Glenside, Gravir, was received by his many friends and acquaintances in the Island and elsewhere.
 Mr. Campbell, who was 65 years of age, died in the Lewis Hospital on the 28th October after a very short illness.

 He served in the First World War in the RNR, and at the end of hostilities in 1918 he married Effie MacLeod, daughter of the late Mr. and Mrs. Malcolm MacLeod, Garenin, Carloway.
 Always progressive and enterprising, Mr. Campbell was one of the first to make his home in the new settlement of Glen Gravir, where his far-sightedness and forcefulness gained many advantages to others, as well as to himself.
 And there, in his very hospitable home, surrounded by his family Alasdair was at his happiest.
 His genial and warm welcome, and his keen but kindly humour, put the visitor at his ease, and made him the perfect host.